 By John Heinis/Hudson County View

-The petition drop this morning comes as no surprise, given that Airbnb announced in a conference call earlier this month that they would continue to push for a referendum question that would potentially leave short-term rental changes up to the voters this fall.
+The petition drop this morning comes as no surprise, given that Airbnb announced on a conference call earlier this month that they would continue to push for a ballot question that would leave short-term rental changes up to the voters this fall.

-However, assuming at least 6,714 petitions are certified by City Clerk Robert Byrne, the city council will have an opportunity to vote again on the ordinance that was voted into law back on June 26th.
+However, assuming at least 6,714 petitions are certified by City Clerk Robert Byrne, the city council will have an opportunity to vote again on the ordinance that was approved back on June 26th.

 Some of the provisions of the new law, sponsored by Ward E Councilman James Solomon and Ward B Councilwoman Mira Prinz-Arey, including instituting a 60-day cap for short-term rental properties if the owner is not on site, semi-regular inspections and providing guest logs to the city upon request.

 “Our short-term rental community launched this referendum about three weeks ago because they this process by which this ordinance was passed was overtly political, deeply opaque, did not really have enough input from the short-term rental community that is going to be so deeply impacted by this ordinance and they wanted to bring it out to the people of Jersey City,” Airbnb Northeast Press Secretary Liz DeBold Fusco said on this afternoon’s episode of Hudson County View Live and Uncut.

 While it seems likely that the ballot question will be approved, Solomon told HCV that he is “eager to let the voters decide” and doesn’t think Airbnb will ultimately prevail in this fight.

 “I’m eager to let the voters decide.
 I think Big Tech’s money won’t win; voters will choose to uphold sensible reform that lowers rent and strengthens neighborhoods.”

 Additionally, Jersey City NAACP President Nathaniel Legay said pushing back against the new ordinance was a necessary step “for Jersey City residents and its communities of color.”